What is contraception?

 IUD (intrauterine device)

-The IUD contains copper or the hormone progestin, and a health care provider inserts this t-shaped device into a woman’s uterus.
+The IUD contains copper or the hormone progestin, and a health care provider inserts this t-shaped device into the uterus.
 It provides effective pregnancy protection and lasts a long time – a copper IUD can stay in place for up to twelve years, and a progestin IUD lasts five years.